 - A burning sensation

 - Pain that gets worse with bending, lifting, standing or walking

 - Muscle tightness or stiffness

 - Numbness or tingling in your arms, legs, chest or belly

 - Loss of bowel or bladder control

 With an early diagnosis at the NU-Spine back pain center facility in Edison, NJ, spinal doctors can restore your back to its full function.
-The renowned neurosurgeon Dr. Branko Skovrlj uses a multi-disciplinary approach to middle back pain treatment to ensure the best outcomes.
-Come in to the modern practice whenever you’re experiencing back pain.
+Our renowned back pain specialists, led by neurosurgeon Dr. Branko Skovrlj use a multi-disciplinary approach to middle back pain treatment to ensure the best outcomes.
+Come into the modern practice whenever you’re experiencing back pain.